Mohmed3del/DevOps-project/Terraform/README.md

 ## Contributing

-Contributions to the Demo-DevOps-project are welcome!
+Contributions to the DevOps-project are welcome!
 Whether you've found a bug, have suggestions for improvement, or want to add new features, your input is valuable.
 Here's how you can contribute:

 ### Reporting Issues